-Romantic motifs: By all accounts, Queen Victoria was very much in love with Albert, and that love story is reflected in the jewelry of the early Victorian period.
-Designs often feature bows, flowers, birds, and hearts, as well as snakes, which were seen as symbolizing eternity.
+By all accounts, Queen Victoria was very much in love with Albert, and that love story is reflected in the jewelry of the early Victorian period.
+Victorian necklace designs often feature bows, flowers, birds, and hearts, as well as snakes, which were seen as symbolizing eternity.
 The engagement ring Albert gave to Victoria featured a serpent with emerald eyes (emeralds were Victoria’s birthstone).

-Mourning jewelry: When somebody died during the Victorian era, the family members were expected to observe a strict mourning period and dress accordingly.
+When somebody died during the Victorian era, the family members were expected to observe a strict mourning period and dress accordingly.
 That meant black clothes and, for the women, limited jewelry options.
-Mourning jewelry was made of dark materials like black jet, and often contains seed pearls, which represented tears.
+Victorian jewelry characteristics for mourning times included the use of dark materials like black jet, and often contains seed pearls, which represented tears.
 During the Grand period, much of Victorian jewelry resembled mourning jewelry, reflecting the queen’s grief over the loss of her husband.

 Wreathes, branches, leaves, shafts of wheat, berries, and other designs drawn from the natural world were popular motifs.
 These designs echoed the styles of the Renaissance, which enjoyed a resurgence in popularity during the Victorian era.

 During the early decades of the Victorian era fashion often had women covered up from neck to wrist, so brooches, bracelets and rings were the most popular jewelry styles.
 But in the final decades of the nineteenth century women’s clothing became slightly less prim, exposing collarbones and creating a demand for beautiful pendants.
 Upswept hairstyles lead to the renewed popularity of earrings.
 Victorian pendants and earrings often feature semi-precious gemstones and pearls set in ornate but delicate designs.